hsyyid/Kits/README.md

 * [Java] 8

 ## Contributing ##
-I really appreciate if people contribute to the project.
 I have a general set of [rules] I follow for my projects.
 Do read through it if you do plan on contributing.